MattIPv4/DNS-over-Discord/README.md

 ### Go

-You can start the Discord bot by running the following, where `<token>` is your Discord Bot token.
+You can start the Discord bot by running the following, where `<token>` is your Discord Bot token and `<user-id>` is your Discord user ID to be the bot admin.

 ```
-./1.1.1.1-Discord -t <token>
+./1.1.1.1-Discord -t <token> -a <user-id>
 ```

 ### Discord